Criminal Intelligence Service Austria at a glance

 Support Services

-Criminal Intelligence Service Austria supports other areas of investigation and units such as Witness and Victim Protection as well as Criminal Psychology through the work of negotiation groups and undercover investigations.
-C4 supports the IT Forensics and IT Evidence Recovery.
+By setting up negotiation groups and conducting undercover investigations, Criminal Intelligence Service Austria supports other areas of investigation and units such as the Witness and Victim Protection as well as Criminal Psychology Units.
+C4 provides assistance to the IT Forensics and IT Evidence Recovery Units.

 Back to Overview